Justin Nelson, Chair

 In his spare time, Brandon enjoys traveling with his wife and hunting with his friends.
 Brandon is passionate about BHA’s mission and is honored to be the Treasurer for the Arizona Chapter.

-Larry Ortega, Secretary
+Larry Ortega, Social Media Manager

 Larry was born in Fort Bragg, NC before heading west to Colorado.
 He grew up in the San Luis Valley, where he learned about hunting small critters and fishing for trout from his family.
 Although he never participated in any big game hunting during his youth – he was always fishing for high mountain trout in the crisp Colorado air.